ziweidai/AA_human_diet/README.md

 ## 6-Database

-This part includes Microsoft Excel and Microsoft Access database files that contain the amino acid levels in human foods, dietary patterns, and dietary records reconstructed in this study.
+This folder includes Microsoft Excel and Microsoft Access database files that contain the amino acid levels in human foods, dietary patterns, and dietary records reconstructed in this study.

 * `AA_absolute_NHANES.xlsx`: Absolute intake (g/day) of amino acids in human subjects included in the NHANES datasets
 * `AA_ratio_NHANES.xlsx`: Relative intake (g AA/g protein) of amino acids in human subjects included in the NHANES datasets